 Infectious Disease Testing

 A set of tests to screen for potential (“relevant,” to use FDA terminology) transfusion-transmitted diseases required for every allogeneic blood donor.
-These are the currently required tests:
+These are the currently required tests (as of the FDA’s finalized guidance regarding Babesia testing in May 2019):

 Back to Glossary List